HullRyan/HullRyan.github.io/itis3135/project/readme.md

 - Font Awesome
   - For icons
 - Vibrant.js
-  - For dynacally extracting colors from images
+  - For dynamically extracting colors from images
 - lightGallery.js
   - For image gallery